Skip to main content

 When government programs don't cover the full cost, families turn to personal finances.
 Here are the most common approaches:

 • RRSP/RRIF withdrawals: These count as taxable income.
-That affects the subsidized care rate.
+That affects the publicly funded care rate.
 Plan withdrawals carefully with a financial advisor.

 • Home equity: Selling the family home is the most common way families fund private care.
 A reverse mortgage (CHIP) lets your parent access equity without selling.
 However, fees are higher than a traditional sale.